vannisson/genetic-algorithm-tsp/README.md

 A genetic algorithm (GA) is a search technique used in computer science to find approximate solutions to optimization and search problems, they are a particular class of evolutionary algorithms that use techniques inspired by evolutionary biology such as heredity, mutation, natural selection, and recombination (or crossing over).

+## About Implementation

+The algorithm is written in python language, it has been adapted to include the chosen datasets and provide more graphics as needed.

 ## Run
 To download the algorithm, just have Git installed and run the following command: